Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Reductions. Proofs of results in

 queries to the gradient oracle.
-Subsequent stages, i.e. calls to \cref{alg:accelerated_gconvex}, need a time at most equal to this.
-The analysis is the same, but we start at the previous output point and take into account that the initial distance to the optimum has decreased.
-Using the reduction \cref{thm:reduction_to_g_convex} we conclude that given $\epsilon>0$ and running \cref{alg:accelerated_gconvex} in stages, we obtain an $\epsilon$-minimizer of $F$ in
+Subsequent stages, i.e., calls to \cref{alg:accelerated_gconvex}, use the point computed at the previous stage as its input.
+The distance bound to $\xast[\notilde]$ is updated, following the proof of \cref{thm:reduction_to_g_convex}.
+Because the constant depending on $\RR$ in the running time of the subroutine decreases when $\RR$ has a lower value, subsequent stages need a time which is $\bigotilde{(\L(\Rglobal+1)/\mu)^{1/2}}$ as well.
+So we satisfy the assumption of \cref{thm:reduction_to_g_convex} for $\timens(\L, \mu, \RR)=\bigotilde{(\L(\Rglobal+1)/\mu)^{1/2}}$.
+We conclude that given $\epsilon>0$ and running \cref{alg:accelerated_gconvex} in stages, we obtain an $\epsilon$-minimizer of $\F$ in

 queries to the gradient oracle.